SecureSECO/SearchSECOController/readme.md

 ## CMake

 ### Instruction
-- start a command prompt in the root folder and run the following commands
+- Start a command prompt in the root folder and run the following commands
-- make sure to have cmake (https://cmake.org/) installed.
+- Make sure to have CMake (https://cmake.org/) installed.
 - `mkdir build && cd build`
 - `cmake ../Executable`
 - `cmake --build .`
-- `cd Debug`
+- The executable can now be found in the Debug folder.
 - To make sure it all works, run `searchseco -v`
 ### Common errors on Linux
 - `Could NOT find Boost`.
 To install Boost run `sudo apt-get install libboost-all-dev`.